11 Things People Forget to Pack Before a Trip – Check These Before You Leave

 You may never need them.
 But when you do, having them makes an enormous difference.

 I’ve started keeping a digital travel vault on my phone with everything from my passport to my travel insurance details.
-Having these documents saved offline is a lifesaver when you land in a country and the airport Wi-Fi decided to take the day off.
+Having these documents saved offline is a lifesaver when you land in a country and the airport Wi-Fi is not working properly.

 11. Backup Money for Small Forgotten Items